 This webinar is available for on-demand viewing.
 The webinar recording will be available for registered delegates up to 60 days after the live webinar broadcast via Zoom.
 The link will be sent 24 hours after the webinar takes place.

-We would like to thank our sponsor GSK for their support of this meeting.
-Please note that the scientific programme and content has not been influenced in any way by the sponsor.
+We would like to thank our sponsors Amgen and GSK for their support of this meeting.
+Please note that the scientific programme and content has not been influenced in any way by the sponsors.

 Follow us on:

 Registration for this webinar will close 2 hours prior to the start time.
 You will receive the webinar link 2 hours before the meeting.
 Late registrations will not be accepted.

 - The agenda is subject to change at any time

 - If the event is recorded, we are only able to share presentations that we have received permission to share.
 There is no guarantee that all sessions will be available after the event, this is at the presenter’s and RSM discretion.

 - All views expressed at this event are of the speakers themselves and not of the Royal Society of Medicine, nor the speaker's organisations.

 - This event will be recorded and stored by the Royal Society of Medicine and may be distributed in future on various internet channels.